 Choosing a window replacement company

-As you shop for windows, consider that energy efficiency isn’t just about the upgrades.
+As you shop for windows, consider that energy efficient window upgrades aren’t the only thing to be considering.
 How the base product is manufactured matters, along with the specific materials used.
 For example, expensive upgrades on inferior or builder-grade product can add up to a less efficient window than a more reputable product without upgrades.

 Instead, consider companies that deeply understands the industry, can compare multiple brands and product lines within those brands, and has enough experience to understand issues and things to avoid within certain products.